udaym94/recipiesapp-ng/README.md

-#recipiesapp-ng
+# recipiesapp-ng

-Recipie Sharing web app built using Angular and Firebase
+Recipie Sharing web app built using ngular and Firebase